bytebruno/angular-nx-ddd/libs/customer/domain/README.md

-# movies-domain
+# customer-domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test movies-domain` to execute the unit tests.
+Run `nx test customer-domain` to execute the unit tests.